marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 }
 ```

-And add another interface for RSocket Controller mappings:
+Subclass the service interface for our RSocket Controller mapping:

 ```kotlin
 interface TreeControllerMapping : TreeService {